sbyrnes321/audio-respiratory-droplets/README.md

 I don't think it's feasible, but I also don't think it's necessary.
 So if people are quietly watching TV together, they would get a lower threshold even though there are few respiratory droplets in the room.
 We're not going for perfection, we're just trying to make it less bad.
 When there *is* talking, you don’t know whether it's the TV or a person.
 But if there *isn't* talking, and if the environment is quiet enough that you *would* be able to hear talking if it were happening, then you *know* that nobody is talking.
 So that's a case where you can pretty safely raise the exposure duration threshold, to reduce false alarms without excessively increasing misses.

-There are many examples where this would come up: every day people spend time in trains where no one is talking, waiting rooms where no one is talking, offices and laboratories where no one is talking, etc. etc.
+There are many examples where this would come up: every day people spend time in trains where no one is talking, waiting rooms where no one is talking, libraries and bus stops and offices where no one is talking, etc. etc.

 ## Does software for this exist?
 What exactly should it do?